Simple practices for resilient happiness from Rick Hanson, PhD |

 We all have ways of connecting with others that are shaped by our past experiences—especially those from childhood.
 These patterns can show up in our adult relationships as feelings of insecurity, anxiety, or even avoidance.

 By recognizing and working through these attachment issues, we can make significant changes in our lives and relationships.
 That's what I'll be helping folks do in my upcoming workshop on Healing Insecure Attachment.
-I hope you'll
+I hope you'll join me and if you register by Friday you can save 20%. |

 |